epheo/blog/articles/index.rst

 Articles
 ========

-In-depth guides from my lab: OpenShift, Kubernetes, OpenStack, and whatever hardware or software problem kept me busy long enough to write it down.
+In-depth guides from my lab: OpenShift, Kubernetes, and whatever hardware or software problem kept me busy long enough to write it down.

 Categories
 ----------